3Dpass/counterstake-bridge/README.md

 * `control_addresses`: array of device addresses of your Obyte wallets (usually GUI wallets) that are allowed to view and withdraw balances using chatbot interface.
 * `payout_addresses`: associative array of your withdrawal addresses keyed by network.

-## Running as a pooled assistant
-If the bot notices that a pooled assistant has been created for a specific bridge and the bot's address is set as the manager, the bot will start using the pool's money for claiming and counterstaking on that bridge when sufficient funds are available.

-There is no UI for contributing to the pools yet, so this is not a real option at the moment.

-## Managing the bot and withdrawing funds
+## Managing the bot and withdrawing funds over the Obyte chatbot
 When the bot starts, it prints its pairing code, like this:
 ```
 ====== my pairing code: AzA8qzvoMEnf7vVyo4YCw7u/hIiDOb8APpTmIPttP/29@obyte.org/bb-test#0000